flyingrobots/ninelives/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
+This Code of Conduct applies within all community spaces (GitHub issues/PRs, Discussions, Discord, Slack, mailing lists, and in-person/virtual events) and also applies when an individual is officially representing the community in public spaces.
 Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <james@flyingrobots.dev>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <james@flyingrobots.dev>
+(primary, actively monitored) or the backup rotation at <conduct@flyingrobots.dev>.
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and fairly following the process defined in [docs/ENFORCEMENT.md](docs/ENFORCEMENT.md), which includes timelines and escalation steps.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.